Frequently Asked Questions

 When and how can I order official race photos?

-Our official race photographer is Brightroom.
+Our official race photographer is MarathonFoto.
 It takes a few days to match photos to bib numbers.
-Photos will be available for purchase within a few days of the race, from a link on the home to Brightroom.
+Photos will be available for purchase within a few days of the race, from a link on the homepage to MarathonFoto.
 In addition, runners who supplied e-mail addresses when they registered will probably receive e-mail notification when photos are ready.

 What do I do if my shirt or medal is defective, or if I did not receive one or the other at the end of the race?